 Whether you take your coffee hot or iced, a reliable thermos will keep the drink at its ideal temperature for hours.
 In fact, the century-old vacuum technology used in thermoses was originally invented to keep liquid hydrogen (aka, rocket fuel) cold.

 Today, thermoses can be found in the hands, bags, and cupholders of everyone from campers to commuters.
-Most are affordable, so picking the perfect one comes down to your specific needs.
+Most are affordable, so picking the right one comes down to your specific needs.
 Do you want a trigger-action lid to sip while driving?
 Or a leak-proof bottle you can trust in your purse?
 Below are some of our favorite options, broken down into different categories to make it easier to decide.

 For the coffee drinker on the go, here are the best thermoses to buy.

 The Thermos Vacuum Insulated Compact Beverage Bottle might not have the catchiest name, but it’s a great product.
 This stainless steel thermos keeps coffee hot for 12 hours and iced coffee cold for 24.
 It features the convenient twist-and-pour top of the Thermos brand Stainless King, but offers a much more compact and light design.
-You can buy this sleek thermos in 16-, 25- or 32-ounce sizes.

 Another hugely popular and reliable thermos that makes the “best overall” category is the Stanley Classic Vacuum Bottle.
 With its recognizable design, this simple thermos works well, keeping liquids, whether it be coffee, tea, or water, hot or cold for 15 hours and iced for up to 60.
 Available in green or blue and in several sizes, the Stanley thermos is a great option for everyday use.
 Plus, it also boasts a lifetime warranty.